jjvanzon/Circular-Language-Spec-Plans/Circle Language Spec Plan/2. Future/Sub-Projects/Classes Spec Update Ideas.md

 * Classes articles might need an update considering that the notation(s) for static might change things.
 * The readability of the Classes articles was questionable, which also might be a reason for updating it.
 They might be hard to follow.
-* In particular the explanations about Class Commands seemsdifficult.
+* In particular the explanations about Class Commands seems difficult.
 * Merging conceptual explanation and diagram notation explanation might be something to do.
 * The term Target Class might be split up in two definitions.